Aboriginal and Torres Strait Islander cultural appreciation

 This is a generic course, so before we continue, we need you to confirm your understanding that if any policies specific to your workplace conflict with those presented in this course, then you must apply your local workplace policies and procedures rather than those presented here.

-You have now visited and completed all the waterholes to complete your journey.
-You can exit the course and save your work by clicking the Save and Exit button below.
+You have now visited and completed all the waterholes.
+To exit the course and save your work, please be sure to click on the Save and Exit button below.

 Copyright 2021: Interaction Training